-Workers at the facility in Whitsett -an hour's drive from Lenovo's main US offices outside the Raleigh-Durham technology hub - will, starting in 2013, assemble Think-branded notebooks and desktop PCs, tablets, engineering workstations and servers for business, government and education customers in the US.
+Starting next year, workers at the facility in Whitsett - an hour's drive from Lenovo's main US offices outside the Raleigh-Durham technology hub - will assemble Think-branded notebooks and desktop PCs, tablets, engineering workstations and servers for business, government and education customers in the US.

 "This is an opportunity for North Carolina to keep some manufacturing force, not just in the United States but globally," US Senator Richard Burr of North Carolina said as company executives announced the move.